maxikagan/deweydatar/README.md

 ```R
 download_files(files_df, "C:/Temp", skip_exists = TRUE)
 ```
-This will download files to `C:/Temp` directory.
+This will download files to `C:/Temp` directory, with the following progress messages.

+<img src="https://github.com/Dewey-Data/deweydatar/assets/142400584/507b1e21-11d8-4231-943b-4c6b06f92ab5" width = "800">

 If you attempt to download all the files again and want to skip already existing downloaded files, set `skip_exists = TRUE`.
 The default value is set to `FALSE` (the default value was `TRUE` in versions 0.1.x).

 You can also use `filename_prefix` option to give file name prefix for all the files.
 For example, following will save all the files in the format of `advan_wp_xxxxxxx.csv.gz`.

-It will show the progress as well.

-<img src="https://github.com/Dewey-Data/deweydatar/assets/142400584/507b1e21-11d8-4231-943b-4c6b06f92ab5" width = "800">

 ```R
 download_files(files_df, "K:/Temp", filename_prefix = "advan_wp_", skip_exists = T)